- Ph.D., Engineering Mechanics, Virginia Tech, 2009

 Research Areas and Descriptors

-- Acoustics and Dynamics and Mechanics of Materials: Energy harvesting from dynamical systems; structural dynamics; linear and nonlinear vibrations; smart structures; bio-inspired locomotion, sensing and actuation; theoretical and experimental modal analysis; structural coupling and modification techniques.
+- Acoustics and Dynamics and Mechanics of Materials: Structural dynamics; linear and nonlinear vibrations; energy harvesting from dynamical systems; smart structures; bio-inspired locomotion, sensing and actuation; theoretical and experimental modal analysis; structural coupling and modification techniques.

 Dr. Erturk began at Georgia Tech in May 2011 as an Assistant Professor.
-Prior, he worked as a Research Scientist in the Center for Intelligent Material Systems and Structures at Virginia Tech.
-His postdoctoral research interests included theory and experiments of piezoelastic structures for applications ranging from aeroelastic energy harvesting to nonlinear vibrations of electroelastic systems.
+Prior, he worked as a Research Scientist in the Center for Intelligent Material Systems and Structures at Virginia Tech (2009-2011).
+His postdoctoral research interests included theory and experiments of smart structures for applications ranging from aeroelastic energy harvesting to nonlinear vibrations of electroelastic systems.

-His Ph.D. dissertation was centered on experimentally validated electromechanical modeling of piezoelectric energy harvesters using analytical and approximate analytical techniques.
-Prior to his Ph.D. studies in Engineering Mechanics at Virginia Tech, Dr. Erturk received his M.S. degree from the Middle East Technical University (METU, Ankara, Turkey) and his M.S. thesis was related to analytical and semi-analytical modeling of spindle – tool holder – tool dynamics in machining centers for predicting chatter stability and identifying interface dynamics between the assembly components.
+His Ph.D. dissertation (2009) was centered on experimentally validated electromechanical modeling of piezoelectric energy harvesters using analytical and approximate analytical techniques.
+Prior to his Ph.D. studies in Engineering Mechanics at Virginia Tech, Dr. Erturk completed his M.S. degree (2006) in Mechanical Engineering at METU with a thesis on analytical and semi-analytical modeling of spindle - tool holder - tool dynamics in machining centers for predicting chatter stability and identifying interface dynamics between the assembly components.

-Dr. Erturk’s theoretical and experimental research interests are at the intersection of dynamical systems and smart structures with applications to novel multiphysics problems.
+Dr. Erturk’s theoretical and experimental research interests are centered on the intersection of smart structures and dynamical systems with applications to novel multiphysics problems.

 The interdisciplinary research topics mentioned here utilize both theoretical and experimental techniques.
-Therefore the students involved will be able to develop theoretical modeling skills along with an appreciation of experimental aspects.
-Conducting research in these topics will provide the students with a bridge between the concepts of structural dynamics and smart materials as well as theoretical and experimental modal analysis with applications to novel multiphysics problems.
-The students will have the opportunities to interact and collaborate with other research groups, develop strong technical communication and presentation skills, and regularly participate in technical conferences.
+Therefore the students involved develop advanced modeling skills along with an appreciation of experimental challenges.
+Conducting research in the foregoing topics provide the students with a bridge between the concepts of structural dynamics and smart materials as well as theoretical and experimental modal analysis with applications to novel multiphysics problems.
+The students are also offered the opportunities to interact and collaborate with other research groups, develop strong technical communication and presentation skills, and regularly participate in technical conferences.

 - NSF CAREER Award, 2013